 Frank & Larry’s Buckatabon Tavern and Supper Club is inspired by the multigenerational, family-run restaurants and bars in Wisconsin’s Northwoods.
 The experience at Buckatabon nods to the post-war heydays of Wisconsin’s Northwoods in the 40s-60s, and all of the nostalgia and fun that came with that era: Cabin and bar games.
 Lodge comfort and Supper Club sophistication.
-Wednesdays and Fridays are Fish Fry Day, and Prime Rib is a menu mainstay.
+Every day is Fish Fry Day and Prime Rib is a menu mainstay.
 Our food menus feature modern twists on the regional flavors, dishes, and ingredients that make Wisconsin unique.
 Our cocktail list is as fresh as it is nostalgic.
 Whether you’re celebrating a special occasion or cheering on Wisconsin’s favorite sports teams, Frank & Larry’s Buckatabon Tavern & Supper Club is ready to be part of your traditions.

 WHAT IS BUCKATABON?